 - Underestimating UK-Specific Monthly Living Costs

-- Relying solely on education loans without backup income
+- Relying solely on education loans without a backup income

 - Poor spending habits during the first three months